Pylons/pyramid/docs/narr/views.rst

 ``json``: JSON Renderer
 +++++++++++++++++++++++

-The ``json`` renderer is a renderer which renders view callable results to :term:`JSON`.
-If a view callable returns a non-Response object it is called.
+The ``json`` renderer renders view callable results to :term:`JSON`.
 It passes the return value through the ``json.dumps`` standard library function, and wraps the result in a response object.
 It also sets the response content-type to ``application/json``.